xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 {---------------------------------------------------------------}
 ```

-You must also insert a call to InitTable, in procedure Init.
+You must also insert a call to `InitTable`, in procedure `Init`.
 DON'T FORGET to do that, or the results may surprise you!

-Now that we have an array  of  variables, we can modify Factor to
+Now that we have an array  of  variables, we can modify `Factor` to
 use it.
 Since we don't have a way (so far) to set the variables,
-Factor  will always return zero values for  them,  but  let's  go
+`Factor`  will always return zero values for  them,  but  let's  go
 ahead and extend it anyway.
 Here's the new version:

 ```delphi